Tomer-Eliahu/internet-radio/README.md

 ```rust
 std::LazyLock::new(|| Box::new(...))
 ```
 We make Rust reserve just 1 `usize` per such static in dram.bss.
+The `usize` then points to the allocation in PSRAM (this is lazily initialized).